St Pancras Old Church: Popular culture

+According to a late 19th-century account, the legendary young poet Thomas Chatterton accidentally fell into a newly dug grave in St Pancras Churchyard, three days before his untimely death in August 1770.
+When helped out by his companion, he is said to have remarked, "I have been at war with the grave some time", later considered prophetic.
+The tale is one of many legends attached to Chatterton, and the accuracy of the story is uncertain.

 On 6 July 1811, the composer and pianist Muzio Clementi married Emma Gisborne.

 On 28 July 1968, The Beatles were photographed in the churchyard grounds, in a famous series of pictures designed to promote the single "Hey Jude" and the White Album.
 A memorial bench bears a plaque commemorating the group's "Mad Day Out".

 The video for Lene Lovich's 1979 hit "Bird Song" was filmed in the church and churchyard.

 The church has been a popular concert venue since 2011, with a particular focus on singer-songwriters.
 It has hosted artists including Sinead O Connor, Laura Marling, Brian Eno, Ron Sexsmith, Jason Mraz, Damien Jurado, Newton Faulkner, Simone Felice, Tom Odell, Ethan Johns, Lucy Rose, Sam Smith, Agnes Obel and Sleep Token.

 St Pancras Old Church is frequently mentioned in the Bryant and May detective series by author Christopher Fowler.